Bachittar Natak

-The Bachittar Natak or Bachitar Natak (Note: Other spellings may exist such as Bachitra Natak.)(ਬਚਿਤ੍ਰ ਨਾਟਕ; 'The Wonderful Play') is partly an autobiography of Guru Gobind Singh.
+The Bachittar Natak or Bachitar Natak (ਬਚਿਤ੍ਰ ਨਾਟਕ; 'The Wonderful Play') is partly an autobiography of Guru Gobind Singh.
+(Note: Other spellings may exist such as Bachitra Natak.)
 The appellation Bachitar Natak is sometimes confusingly only applied around the Dasam Granth.
 The Bachitar Natak Granth, not to be confused with the Bachittar Natak composition, contains a large corpus of the Dasam Granth canon.
+As per the Guru Kian Sakhian, the work was completed in 1698.

 Overview

 The Bachittar Natak is part of the Dasam Granth, the second holy scripture of Sikhism.
 The composition covers various aspects, including the lineage of Guru Gobind Singh, the persecution of Guru Tegh Bahadur, the author's own rebirth, and the defense and spread of dharma (righteousness).
 It also includes descriptions of battles, hunting expeditions, and journeys in Punjab and the Himalayan foothills.
 The Bachitar Natak consists of fourteen chapters, sometimes also called "Apni Katha" (meaning "my story"), which provides an autobiographical account of Guru Gobind Singh's life until the year 1696.